kip1010ken/yolo/explanation.md

 > EXPOSE - Document the port the app will listen on in this case port 5000
 > CMD - ["npm start"]

-### Database: #### *Mongo*
+### Database:  *Mongo*

 This service uses the official MongoDB image from Docker Hub.
 It persists data via the mounted volume app-mongo-data and listens on the default port 27017.

 ### Networking & Volumes

-Network : yolo-net -bridge network for internal container communication
+> Network  yolo-net -bridge network for internal container communication

-Volume: app-mongo-data -ensure mongoDB data is not lost when containers are rebuilt.
+> Volume  app-mongo-data -ensure mongoDB data is not lost when containers are rebuilt.